Hear the Pitch

 As the effects of climate change increase in neighborhoods around the world, city officials and insurers seek to mitigate damage with infrastructure solutions.
 However, city infrastructure planning often doesn’t involve the stakeholders it will most impact: the communities that live there.
 Without their key input, solutions are less effective—and less trusted.

 ISeeChange’s platform mobilizes communities to share their own personal climate stories, photos, and weather measurements.
-ISeeChange combines this real-time data with sensor networks and computer vision to illustrate community-scale climate trends.
+ISeeChange combines this real-time data with sensor networks and natural language processing to illustrate community-scale climate trends.

 - By the end of this decade, McKinsey estimates the smart city industry will be a $400 billion market.

-- Few vendors in this market focus on planning and building, and even fewer focus on climate and resilience planning.
+- Few vendors in engineering and design focus on the powerful combination of qualitative and quantitative data in climate and resilience planning.

-- Meanwhile, public climate resilience spending will continue to grow; last spring, Congress approved nearly $90 billion dollars in aid for floods and fires in 2017 alone.
+- Meanwhile, public climate resilience spending will continue to grow; Congress approved nearly $90 billion in aid for floods and fires in 2017 alone.

 - In a successful 2017 pilot, tested data services with a selected number of potential customers, including city agencies and engineering companies

-- Speaking engagements: AAAS Community Driven Citizen Science, URI’s Inclusive SciComm Symposium, American Geophysical Union
+- Speaking engagements: AAAS Community Driven Citizen Science; URI's Inclusive SciComm Symposium; ResCon; USAID Resilience Measurement, Evidence, and Learning; MIT's Collective Wisdom, and more

-- Awards: AI for the Betterment of Humanity Prize, National Murrow for Innovation
+- Awards: AI for the Betterment of Humanity Prize, National Murrow for Innovation, Scripps Howard Environmental Journalism

-- Media: This American Life, Gizmodo, Adweek, Discover, PBS, Yale Climate Connections
+- Media: This American Life, Gizmodo, Adweek, Discover, PBS, Yale Climate Connections, WNYC, WBEZ, PRI's The World, Next City, Governing Magazine

 A variety of organizations use ISeeChange’s data and engagement tools, such as: